-Another topic of concern among young adults is dating: how to tell a partner or casual date about your diagnosis (and later, history) of cancer.
-The answer is up to you, but it is a good idea to discuss with others and work out your "script" about your version of events to feel comfortable with who you decide to tell, and when and how you tell these people.
+Another topic of concern for anyone with ALL, but especially among young adults, is dating: how to tell a partner or casual date about your diagnosis (and later, history) of cancer.
+The answer is up to you, but it is a good idea to discuss it with others and work out your "script" about your version of events to feel comfortable with who you decide to tell, and when and how you tell these people.